MrSneaker/IncidentNavigatorProject/README.md

    This command stops and removes all the containers created by Docker Compose.

-#### Note: If you encounter permission issues with Docker on Linux, try running the commands with `sudo` or ensure your user is added to the Docker group.
+#### Note: If you encounter permission issues with Docker on Linux, try running the commands with `sudo` or ensure your user is added to the Docker group

 ---